zacanger/niddesa/text/generated-translations/cullaniddesa/22-chinese-amazon.md

 should be made with a fermented drug of bovine urine or crushed Haliel.
-After taking it, he was dressed in coarse clothing; he was given a coarse feed, dwelt in a rough place, and with the necessities of a thick patient, and medicinal The owners knew him so: “This Salmon is the little wishful, a man who is enough, alone, a man away from the masses, a man whose vitality has been initiated, and the head of the head.”
-“They invite more and more clothes, food, shelter, patient needs, medical necessities,” he said, “Three of the present states have faithfulness men produce many fords: the current state of faith is a good man.
+After taking it, he was dressed in coarse clothing; he was given a coarse feed, dwelt in a rough place, and with the necessities of a thick patient, and medicinal The owners knew him so: "This Salmon is the little wishful, a man who is enough, alone, a man away from the masses, a man whose vitality has been initiated, and the head of the head."
+"They invite more and more clothes, food, shelter, patient needs, medical necessities," he said, "Three of the present states have faithfulness men produce many fords: the current state of faith is a good man.
 The current state of many fords, the present state of the mercy of a man produces many fords, worthy of the present state of the present state of faith